 This page provides information on grants available to students conducting research.
 If you are a student seeking support to participate in a conference, please visit the UEC Student Conference Travel Award site.

-Applications will be considered throughout the year on a rolling basis, as long as they are submitted by April 15.
+Applications will be considered throughout the year on a rolling basis, with preference for applications submitted by April 15.

 Application